 - a.
 The dean of students may summon a student to appear in connection with an alleged violation by sending a message to the student by letter or by e-mail at an address listed in the registrar's records. - b.
-The message will direct the student to appear at a specific time and place at least three weekdays after the date of the message if the message is sent by letter, or at least two weekdays after the date of the message if the message is sent by e-mail. - c.
-The dean of students may bar or cancel the enrollment or otherwise alter the status of a student (or of a former student as described in subsection 11-300(j)) who fails without good cause to comply with a summons sent under subsection 11-503(a) until the student complies with the summons.
+The message will direct the student to appear at a specific time and place at least three weekdays after the date of the message is sent by letter, or at least two weekdays after the date of the message if the message is sent by e-mail.
+In cases involving allegations of sex discrimination, sexual harassment, sexual assault, stalking, relationship violence, or other Title IX related allegations, the dean of students has the right to summon the student at least one weekday after the date of the message, by email, or phone number listed in the registrar's records. - c.
+The dean of students may bar or cancel the enrollment or otherwise alter the status of a student (or of a former student as described in subsection 11-300(k) who fails without good cause to comply with a summons sent under subsection 11-503(a) until the student complies with the summons.
 A letter sent to an address listed in the registrar's records, a letter hand-delivered to the student, or an e-mail message sent to the address listed in the registrar's records will constitute full and adequate notice.
 The student's failure to provide and to maintain current addresses, refusal to accept delivery of a letter, or failure to receive an e-mail message because the mailbox is full or the message is inappropriately forwarded will not constitute good cause for failure to comply with the summons.
 [Policies on the use of e-mail for official correspondence are given in Appendix M (p.
 185)] - d.
 If an accused student fails to appear as directed in a summons the dean of students may proceed with a hearing before a hearing officer based upon the information available.